-Brands have used AR to let you virtually decorate your house by "adding" new products to your rooms, using the camera in your phone.
+Brands have used AR to let you virtually decorate your house by "adding" new products to your rooms just by using the camera in your phone.

 Another way firms use AI is to create an automated checkout.
 For example, if a firm uses a Facebook Shop, they can employ Jumper.ai.
 This helps you create a conversation with potential customers and talk them through the purchasing process.

-Both companies and influencers working on their behalf have discovered how easily you can use live streaming to promote products' advantages and benefits.
+Brands and influencers working on their behalf have discovered how easily you can use live streaming to promote new products and services.
 You can target potential customers at every stage of the sales cycle, from generic streams highlighting the importance of an industry to streams focusing on specific product benefits and even streams offering customer service to existing clients.

-And of course, you can combine live streaming with a social promotion where people can buy in-app.
+And of course, you can combine live streaming with a social promotion where people can buy the products being featured in-app.
 For example, you could hold a Facebook Live stream promoting your product's benefits and have a Facebook Marketplace Ad in the feeds of the same people watching your live stream.

 Specialist Social Network Marketplaces Will Continue to Help the Expansion of Social Commerce

-Some of the major social networks have improved the ability to engage in social commerce on their sites, for example, Buyable Pins on Pinterest, Facebook Shops, and Instagram Shopping.
-However, specialist social network marketplaces are also now coming online.
+In 2021, most of the major social networks improved the ability to engage in social commerce on their platforms.
+We saw Buyable Pins on Pinterest, Facebook Shops, and Instagram Shopping gaining popularity, as well as a handful of specialist social network marketplaces especially in China.

-At the moment, this is most common in China.
-For example, Pinduoduo is the largest interactive eCommerce platform in China.
-It strongly encourages the use of social commerce.
-Its user experience is anchored around browsing and interactions, rather than the more traditional deliberate, search-based discovery model.
+For instance, Pinduoduo—the largest interactive eCommerce platform in China—propelled the use of social commerce in the country.
+Its user experience is anchored around browsing and interactions rather than the more traditional and deliberate search-based discovery model.
 It encourages consumers to form "teams" of at least two to get a lower price.

-One of the reasons for Pinduoduo's success is that it uses a WeChat mini platform.
-And this is just one store to do so.
-The WeChat mini platforms have greatly facilitated the growth of social commerce in China, which is likely to expand over 2021.
+One of the reasons for Pinduoduo's success is that it uses a WeChat mini platform, and this is just one store to do so.
+The WeChat mini platforms have greatly facilitated the growth of social commerce in China, which is likely to expand over 2022 and beyond.

-Low-Priced Products will Sell Well on the Social Platforms in 2021
+Low-Priced Products will Continue to Sell Well on the Social Platforms in 2022

-Also, because social commerce is still new, it appears risky to some people, and while they may be prepared to buy a $20 item of costume jewelry, they are far less likely to buy a genuine diamond ring on a social media page.
+Consumers are not likely to buy costly items on impulse while browsing through social media feeds.
+For big ticket items, they will most likely prefer to research first and possibly try to see the actual product in-store rather than risk buying something that doesn't meet their needs.
+Also, because social commerce is fairly new, it will still appear risky to some people who haven’t adapted to online shopping.
+While they may be prepared to buy a $20 item of costume jewelry, they are far less likely to buy a genuine diamond ring on a social media page.

-Social Commerce and eCommerce Platforms Will Integrate More
+Better and More Integrations among Social Commerce and eCommerce Platforms

-Many eCommerce platforms have recognized the popularity of social commerce and have begun to include integrations between the two.
-For example, Shopify now helps you sell directly on Pinterest using Buyable Pins.
-Shopify also lets you link to both Instagram and Facebook and make sales to both those channels.
-The integration helps you bring the look and feel of your Shopify store to your Facebook Shop.
+2021 saw many eCommerce platforms recognizing the popularity of social commerce and taking steps to start integrating between the two.
+For example, Shopify launched Buyable Pins to enable creatives and small brands to sell directly on Pinterest.
+Shopify also enabled them to link to both Instagram and Facebook and make sales from those channels.
+The integration helped bring the look and feel of a Shopify store to a Facebook Shop.

 Frequently Asked Questions